woocommerce/woocommerce-ios/docs/YOSEMITE.md

 At the moment, we provide the following subclasses of `Store`:
 * `AccountStore`.
 Registers `AccountAction` with the `Dispatcher`.
 It implements the business logic necessary to manage an account (load an account, load a site, synchronise account information…)
+* `AppSettingsStore`.
+Registers and responds to actions declared in `AppSettingsAction`.
+It implements the logic to save and retrieve application settings.
 * `CommentStore`.
 Registers and responds to actions declared in `CommentAction` It implements the business logic pertaining comments.
 * `NotificationStore`.
 Registers  and responds to`NotificationAction`
 * `OrderStore`.
 Registers `OrderAction` with the `Dispatcher` and responds to the actions declared in it.